Project Management for the Commissioning Process Strategies for Controlling Projects and Avoiding Overrunsinterpro.wisc.edu/RA01570 See upcoming dates

 - Architects and engineers

 - Building operation and maintenance staff with project management duties

 Prior knowledge of the ASHRAE Guideline 0 Commissioning Process is highly recommended.
 Both owner-led and third-party commissioning projects will benefit.

-This course is one of the specialized-topic offerings designed to complement our three-day course, The Commissioning Process for Delivering Quality Constructed Projects.
+This course is one of the specialized-topic offerings designed to complement The Commissioning Process for Delivering Quality Constructed Projects course.
 Completion of this course, in combination with The Commissioning Process for Delivering Quality Constructed Projects, fulfills the education/training requirements of the UW Commissioning Provider certifications.

-This course has been approved for 14 LU/HSW AIA credits.
+This course has been approved for 14 LU AIA credits.

 Online course agenda